 As members of the AIG, Registered Professional Geoscientists are bound by the Institute’s Code of Ethics as a condition of their membership.
 They may use the postnominal denoting their status, RPGeo or Registered Professional Geoscientist.
 RPGeos are issued with a stamp identifying the Institute, the position of Registered Professional Geoscientist, the member, and a registered number.
 This may be used in endorsing reports to identify the author’s status.

 Click here to download the Guidelines for applying for Registration as an RPGeo.
 This document includes further details on what constitutes CPD activities.
-If you believe that you would be eligible for Registration, the RPGeo application kit is available from the AIG Secretariat office on-line (click here to download a kit in pdf format)
+If you believe that you would be eligible for Registration, the RPGeo application kit is available from the AIG Secretariat office or on-line (click here to download a kit in pdf format)